Birds Group

 Bird collisions with buildings, communication towers, and other man-made structures are a major threat to birds.
 Strategies such as using bird-friendly glass, proper lighting practices, and placing decals or stickers on windows can help reduce the chance of collisions.
 Awareness and education regarding the issue of bird collisions are also essential for prevention.

-See also Tropical Bird Species
+See also Native Bird

 Awareness and Education